andreasdr/minitscript/README.md

 ## 4.2.
 Byte arrays

-A byte array is a collection/sequence of byte values which can be accessed by indices.
+A byte array is a sequence of byte values.
 Bytes are the smallest atomic values a CPU does handle.
 A byte has a value of 0...255.
 Using bit math you can also manipulate byte values at bit scope.

 Usually byte arrays can be used to exchange/construct network packets/streams, texture data, mesh data, ...
 Also, using a byte array instead of a generic array for byte storage, results in using much less memory space.

 Initializing a byte array by constructor: